 A child whose parent has been excluded from its life will not feel closer or yearn more strongly for him.
 Rather the child will forget about the parent or learn to disdain him.
-"Absence [in this situation] does not make the heart grow fonder; [rather] unfamiliarity breeds contempt."201
+"Absence [in this situation] does not make the heart grow fonder; [rather] unfamiliarity breeds contempt."

-Moreover, parents' divorce, to their children, is a "chilling lesson" about the fleeting and impermanent nature of love.202 Children, therefore, feel anxious and vulnerable at such a time and are especially in need of unconditional love and devotion.203 A parent who closes off the "avenues of love and support" available from the target is, therefore, being particularly cruel and selfish.204 But when parents "manipulate the[ir] children into erecting [] barriers themselves, when they enlist the[ir children] as agents in their own deprivation, they violate their children's trust in a most cruel manner.
-If is a form of kidnap[]ing; [a] stealing [of their] soul[s]."205 Mental health professionals, and appropriately the Courts too, have, therefore, recognized that parental alienation is a form of child cruelty and abuse.206 Indeed, the Second parent (and his or her supporters) constitute emotional abuse of the child"); Karen B. v.
-Clyde M., 151 Misc2d 794, 574 NYS2d 267 (Family Court, Fulton County, 1991), aff'd sub nom., Karen PP v.
-Clyde QQ, 197 AD2d 753, 602 NYS2d 709 (3d Dept., 1993) ("any parent that would denigrate the other by . . . involving the child as an instrument to achieve his or her selfish purpose is not fit to continue in the role of a parent"); Bragar v.
-Bragar, NYLJ 6/21/02 (Sup.
-Ct., NY Co.)
-(Jacqueline Silbermann, J.), quoting Safah v.
-Safah, NYLJ 1/8/92 p.26 col. 5 (Sup.
-Ct., Suffolk Co.) (brain-washing of children is "equivalent to . . . physical abuse" and amounts to egregious misconduct); Warshak, supra, at 14 ("Experts regard the attempt to poison a child's
+Moreover, parents' divorce, to their children, is a "chilling lesson" about the fleeting and impermanent nature of love.
+Children, therefore, feel anxious and vulnerable at such a time and are especially in need of unconditional love and devotion.
+A parent who closes off the "avenues of love and support" available from the target is, therefore, being particularly cruel and selfish.
+But when parents "manipulate the[ir] children into erecting [] barriers themselves, when they enlist the[ir children] as agents in their own deprivation, they violate their children's trust in a most cruel manner.
+If is a form of kidnap[]ing; [a] stealing [of their] soul[s]."
+Mental health professionals, and appropriately the Courts too, have, therefore, recognized that parental alienation is a form of child cruelty and abuse.
+Indeed, the Second Department, in a custody and neglect case, affirmed a finding that the mother "emotionally neglected" her child by alienating the child from the father.